TechVerse-Academy/Stanford-CS-Learning-Path/CS1U/Lectures/Lecture 2: Pipelines - Input&Output Redirection/README.md

-   * Piping lets you use the output of one command as the input of another
+**1. Piping lets you use the output of one command as the input of another**
   * grep cat txt1 | grep bird
   * send the output of grep cat txt1 into the second call to grep
-   * Use “>” to output into a file
+**2. Use “>” to output into a file**
    grep cat txt1 > temp
    will put output of grep call into temp file
   it doesn’t append, it overwrites